raytung/AutoBackup/README.md

 Note:
 - Current date will be the backup file's name
-- A lot of the functions/implementation is mind boggling and confusing.
-  This is because I wrote this for my work at HWL, and specific implementations were required.
-Personalized use version may be released at a later date.
+- This script was intended for my work at HWL, which will explain the mind boggling implementations.

 Requirement:
 - Windows 7 +